Ethra8/english-grows/README.md

  ![image](https://github.com/user-attachments/assets/438748da-fb3f-4c70-8655-7fc0874ac368)

 ## SEO
+To improve SEO ranking, the tool [Word Tracker](https://www.wordtracker.com/) has been used.

 The lighthouse web report (displayed in the ***Testing*** section below) passed the SEO at 100.
-I have included the following meta tags and info:
+I have included the following meta tags and SEO relevant info:
 ```$python
 <meta name="theme-color" content="teal">
 <meta name="description" content="English Grows is a site that offers English teaching services online to B2B and B2C customers, offering